 This list supports the reportable and notifiable disease regulation that mitigates threats to market access, the economy and/or public health.
 The list of Alberta's reportable and notifiable diseases are available for review on-line.

-There are two ways to apply for a premises identification number to register on-line or to obtain an on-line registration form visit: www.agriculture.alberta.ca/premises
+There are two ways to apply for a premises identification number (PID).
+Register on-line or obtain an on-line registration form at: www.alberta.ca/register/premise.

-Or you can obtain a paper application form from Alberta Agriculture and Rural Development (ARD) or AFSC offices located throughout Alberta.
-For further information on the Premises Identification Program contact the Ag-Info Centre at 310-FARM (3276).
-If you want to check on the progress of your PID application, call 780 422 9167.
+You can obtain a paper application form from Alberta Agriculture and Rural Development (ARD) or AFSC offices located throughout Alberta.
+For further information on the Premises Identification Program, contact the Ag-Info Centre at 310-FARM (3276).
+If you want to check on the progress of your PID application, call (780) 422 9167.

 Individual Animal Identification